-Pursuant to the requirements of the Securities Act of 1933, Charter Communications Holdings, LLC has duly caused this Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of St. Louis, State of Missouri on the 29th day of April 2002.
+Pursuant to the requirements of the Securities Act of 1933, Charter Communications Holdings, LLC has duly caused this Amendment No. 1 to the Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of St. Louis, State of Missouri on the 10th day of May 2002.